UPPMAX/uppmax_intro_python/docs/sessions/the_way_of_the_program.md

     42
     ```

+#### Exercise 2.5: Recap

+Here is the remaining text in the book, pasted here for you convenience:

 Whenever an expression is typed at the Python prompt,
 it is evaluated and the result is automatically shown on the line below
 (Like on your calculator,